Alan Trejo Player Props: Rockies vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 15th-ranked team ERA across all league pitching staffs (4.17).
+- The 9.6 strikeouts per nine innings put together by the Marlins pitching staff ranks third in the league.

-- Marlins pitchers combine to give up 110 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- The Marlins' 4.17 team ERA ranks 15th across all league pitching staffs.

-- Cueto (0-1) gets the starting nod for the Marlins, his second this season.
+- The Marlins rank 13th in baseball in home runs surrendered (111 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.